djangle/pdf-binder/README.md

 # Curry
 Curry is a Python library for dealing with artifact integration (ex. merging two PDF files).

-Post implementation of Sage IntAcct, monthly financial statements were exported in a new format and needed to be modified manually before posting to the OSB website.
-This program is intended to save the OSB approximately 2 hours per month of FTE pay by merging these documents with a program.

 ## Installation
 An executable file is included in /dist/curry.
 Copy this file to your computer if you wish to run it locally.
-Mayb
+Maybe I should learn about deployment.

 ```bash
 /dist/curry/curry.exe